 Now he was furious.
 "No!
 I hate Mom!" he was shouting now.
 He looked like he wanted to run away from the kids whose curious eyes now bore into us from all across the playground.
 After a few seconds, he realized there was nowhere he could run to and he sat down on the grass, angry and defiant.
 I was almost angry at him for saying he hated her, but I knew he didn't really mean it.

 I sat down next to him as the other children began to resume their previous activities.
 "Calm down, Des," I murmured "I'm sorry.
 We don't have to talk to her.
 It's okay."
 Mikey was about to join us on the ground but I looked up to him and shook my head.
 Desmond took another moment to calm himself down and finally stood up.

 It was a few more weeks of talking Desmond into trusting a girl before we decided to finally talk to her.
-Bridget had begun to take a real beating from the other girls for her tomboyishness, and we noticed her shyness only amplifying over time.
+Bridget had begun to take a real beating from the other girls for her tomboyishness and eccentricity, and we noticed her shyness only amplifying over time.